lieutdan13/lieutdan13/index.md

 extra_includes:
   github: true

-targetted_keywords: software engineer, senior software engineer, devops engineer, senior devops engineer, software developer, senior software developer, software engineer in cleveland, software engineer in akron, devops engineer in cleveland, devops engineer in akron, tech lead, technical lead, technical leader, tech lead in cleveland, technical lead in cleveland, technical leader in cleveland, tech lead in akron, technical lead in akron, technical leader in akron
+targetted_keywords: software engineer, senior software engineer, devops engineer, senior devops engineer, software developer, senior software developer, software developer lead, software engineer in cleveland, software engineer in akron, devops engineer in cleveland, devops engineer in akron, tech lead, technical lead, technical leader, tech lead in cleveland, technical lead in cleveland, technical leader in cleveland, tech lead in akron, technical lead in akron, technical leader in akron

 full_name: Dan Schaefer
-avatar: ./img/2019-dan-schaefer.jpg
+avatar: ./img/DanSchaefer-BlackAndBlueShirt.jpg
 #slogan: Coding, Automation, and DevOps Enthusiast
-slogan: Senior Software Engineer
+slogan: Software Developer Lead
-resume_title: Senior Software Engineer
+resume_title: Software Developer Lead
 work_area: Cleveland/Akron, OH
 address: "Akron, OH"
 #objective: I am a Software Engineer first with a specialty in implementing DevOps.
 I believe that DevOps is a culture and not a role or a team, and that Engineering teams should own their code, tests, builds, deployments, infrastructure, monitoring, and reliability of the applications they develop.
-objective: I'm looking for opportunities as a hands-on Software Engineer or Team Lead to help drive a team of Engineers to efficiently deliver software by implementing Agile practices and a DevOps culture.
+#objective: I'm looking for opportunities as a hands-on Software Engineer or Team Lead to help drive a team of Engineers to efficiently deliver software by implementing Agile practices and a DevOps culture.
-objective: "I'm looking for opportunities as a hands-on Senior Software Engineer or Team Lead to help drive a team of Engineers to efficiently deliver quality software by implementing best design practices, Agile methodologies, and a DevOps culture.
-Specialties: Python 2/3, PHP, RDBMS, microservices, Kubernetes, Docker, AWS, GCP, Terraform, Ansible, DevOps, Jenkins."
+objective: "I'm looking for opportunities as a hands-on Technical Team Lead to help standup and/or drive a team of Engineers to efficiently deliver quality software by implementing best design practices, Agile methodologies, and a collaborative and DevOps culture.
+Specialties: Python 3, AWS, serverless, microservices, containerization, cloud development, CI/CD, infrastructure as code, DevOps."

 experience:
+  - title: Software Developer Lead
+    company: Federal Reserve Bank of Cleveland
+    timeframe: Sep 2020 - present
+    description:
+      - Led the effort to standup the program from a development, technology, process, and culture perspective.
+      - Designed, built, and implemented re-useable GitLab CI/CD pipelines, Terraform modules, and other supporting development tools while following industry and security best practices.
+      - Successfully lead an integrations team to build event-based ETL processes in AWS, to transform data from our DynamoDB table into various file formats to send to partners.
+      - Led weekly collaborative sessions across all application development teams within the program, ensuring cross-team communication was maintained.
+      - Created and maintained onboarding documentation for the technology personnel and ensured that best practices were being followed.
+      - Acted as a Scrum Master, Product Owner, and DevOps Engineer in the infancy of the program and transitioned to coach, mentor, and general SME as the program matured.
+    skills:
+      - AWS PaaS
+      - AWS Lambda
+      - AWS DynamoDB
+      - AWS Kinesis
+      - AWS Glue
+      - AWS Step Functions
+      - AWS SQS
+      - AWS S3
+      - AWS IAM
+      - Terraform
+      - GitLab CI/CD
+      - Python 3
+      - BDD
+      - TDD
+      - Python Packages
+      - Git
+      - Bash
+      - Nexus
+      - SonarQube
+      - Jira
+      - Confluence
+      - SAFe Agile

   - title: Senior Software Engineer
     company: BrightEdge Technologies, Inc.
-    timeframe: May 2019 - present
+    timeframe: May 2019 - Sep 2020
     description:
-      - Architect and implement features, systems, and microservices that optimize the effectiveness of our SEO Autopilot product using Python 2 for legacy systems and Python 3 for greenfield microservices.
+      - Architected and implemented features, systems, and microservices that optimize the effectiveness of the SEO Autopilot product using Python 2 for legacy systems and Python 3 for greenfield microservices.
-      - Design and implement centralized Python 3 microservices running in Kubernetes and cloud functions to retrieve, process, and cache Google SERPs.
+      - Designed and implemented centralized Python 3 microservices running in Kubernetes and cloud functions to retrieve, process, and cache Google SERPs.
-      - Implement and send emails to users with A/B testing in mind, showing the performance that SEO Autopilot brings to the customer's sites while helping to increase user engagement with the platform.
+      - Implemented and sent emails to users with A/B testing in mind, showing the performance that SEO Autopilot brings to the customer's sites while helping to increase user engagement with the platform.
-      - Act as a DevOps resource, Scrum Master, and coach for the Autopilot team and other product teams.
+      - Acted as a stand-in DevOps resource, Scrum Master, and coach for the Autopilot team and other product teams.
-      - Mentor and manage Junior Developers and conduct code reviews for the team.
+      - Mentored and managed Junior Developers and conducted code reviews for the team.
+    skills:
+      - Python 2/3
+      - PHP
+      - GCP
+      - Google Cloud Run
+      - Terraform
+      - Jenkins
+      - Git
+      - Bash
+      - Linux
+      - Jira
+      - Agile

   - title: Technical Lead/Senior Software Engineer
     company: OnShift, Inc.